gustavofsantos/worker-link/README.md

 Opionated library to work with threads in Node.js.

+Attention: This library is in heavy development, you should not use it in production.

 ### Prologue

 I really like the Elixir way to deal with processes and concurrent communication.
 But I really love Node and all JS community.
 And I love so much types and resilient programming.
 This is the reason to creating this library.